BridgetteMag/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that adds execute permission to the owner and the group owner, and read permission to othe users, to the file hello > README.md echo Write a script that adds execute permission to the owner and the group owner, and read permission to othe users, to the file hello
+Write a script that adds  execution permission to the owner, the group and the other users to the file hello > README.md echo Write a script that adds execution permission to the owner, the group and the other users to the file hello